-The Category Lead performs strategic sourcing and procures supplies and services for assigned commodities/services under the direction of the commodity team leader.
-This role’s primary focus will be in the category of lab/scientific/academic services.
+The general nature or purpose of the job: The Category Lead performs strategic sourcing and procures supplies and services for assigned commodities/services under the direction of the commodity team leader.
+This role's primary focus will be in the category of lab/scientific/academic services.

 The primary duties and responsibilities of the job:

 Procure products, equipment and services and arrange for leases and rentals.
 Coordinate and conduct negotiations with suppliers to achieve business objectives with a positive result.

 Develop new sources of supplies as needed.
 Evaluate and select vendors.
 Perform strategic sourcing activities utilizing an array of e-procurement tools.

 Negotiate, write and revise contracts ensuring contracts account for preferential commercial terms, relevant laws, regulations and risk.

 Build and maintain strong working relationships with internal customers and enhance working relationships with key preferred suppliers.

 Establish category metrics and savings targets, monitor performance, and communicate these to stakeholders

 Develop a working knowledge of relevant industry trends and issues, market conditions, audit process and ethical standards governing relationships between buyer and seller.